alexp9982/SteamCompare/README.md

 - ✅ Make an MSIX package while we wait for .NET MAUI to support simple .exe files
 - ❌ Make a Details screen when clicking a game on the results list.
 The details screen will show additional information about the game, as well as launch the game if requested.
-- ✅ Ensure the entire program works on a Mac
+- ✅ Ensure the entire program works on a Mac (expected in v1.3)
 - ❌ Make Android version (Possibly in Google Play store?)
 - ❌ Make iOS versions of the program (won't be in app store, will have to be sideloaded)
 - ❌ Ensure ARM compatibility